-Response to House of Lords Select Committee on Citizenship and Civic Engagement call for evidence

 Professor David Morris, Director, Centre for Citizenship and Community.

-Dr Rick Wylie, Samuel Lindow Academic Director, UCLan

-Suzanne Wilson, Research Fellow in Social Exclusion and Community Development, UCLan.
+Dr Rick Wylie, Samuel Lindow Academic Director, UCLan, Suzanne Wilson, Research Fellow in Social Exclusion and Community Development, UCLan - written evidence (CCE0157)

-9th September 2017

 The following research was carried out by the Applied Policy Sciences Unit at the University of Central Lancashire in collaboration with the Samuel Lindow Foundation, an independent educational charity based in West Cumbria, which has operated since 1992 to advance the education of the public.
 It is offered as evidence for the proposed implementation in this region of a Connected Communities programme, an evidence-based framework for activity to address the identified research findings.